ManuelePasini/slides-markdown/slides/phd_secondyear.md

 ## Introduction to Digital Twins

 - While concept of data as a core component is arising..
 - ...
 Still left unconsidered in most research papers.
- - However, some standard models are emerging...
+- ...
+However, some standard models are emerging
 - e.g.: Fei Tao, Univ. of Beijing

 :::: {.columns}
 ::: {.column width="50%"}